 Our Craig physical therapy clinic serves patients in southern Wyoming and northwest Colorado.
-It is located near the Sportsman Information Center and the Moffat County Art Gallery.
+It is located at:

-To get to our Craig physical therapy clinic from downtown Craig:
+To get to our Craig physical therapy office from downtown Craig:

 Our Craig physical therapy clinic is run by Rich Sadvar.
 Hours of operation are Monday-Friday 7 AM to 6 PM.

 At Colorado Advanced Orthopedics, we’re committed to helping you live life to its fullest.
 Our physical therapy team is here to ensure you’re able to get back to enjoying your favorite activities as soon as possible.
 Physical therapy is often an integral component to recovery after a sports injury or a major surgical procedure.
 Our team is here to assist you every step of the way so that you make a full recovery.

 As with all services offered at Colorado Advanced Orthopedics, you can count on a first-rate physical therapy experience:

 Honest and direct communication

 A connection to local activities for you to enjoy

 Assistance with submitting all insurance paperwork

 Contact us today to schedule an appointment.
 Colorado Advanced Orthopedics serves patients in Meeker and throughout the White River Valley.